 Negotiating, drafting and executing the paperwork for an uncontested divorce can be done in just a few days, depending on the nature of the case.

 Once all of the documents have been signed by the parties, the case is submitted to the court for a judge to sign the “Judgment of Divorce.”
 This process of having the courts review the paperwork and awaiting a judge’s signature can take about 6 months in Suffolk County or Nassau County.
 This period is not a waiting period established by law – it is simply a result of the backlog of uncontested divorces on Long Island.

 Everyone has the right to represent themselves in court proceedings but it is not always wise to do so.
 A person who represents themselves is called a pro se litigant and they are treated in the courtroom as though they have the same knowledge as an attorney.
-There are certain circumstances where self-representation is “safe” but you should never do it without first consulting with a attorney.
-A divorce lawyer can look at the very emotional and difficult issue of divorce with the advantage of being objective.
-Investing a relatively small sum of money in a matrimonial lawyer is the best way to protect yourself in a divorce.
-An experienced divorce attorney will be able to advise you as to all options in the divorce, expedite the divorce process and ensure all requirements are met.
+There are certain circumstances where self-representation is “safe” but you should never do it without first consulting with an attorney.
+A Suffolk County uncontested divorce lawyer can look at the very emotional and difficult issue of divorce with the advantage of being objective.
+Investing a relatively small sum of money in a matrimonial attorney is the best way to protect yourself in a divorce.
+An experienced Suffolk County uncontested divorce attorney will be able to advise you as to all options in the divorce, expedite the divorce process and ensure all requirements are met.

 For clients unavailable for in-office meetings, we offer “online divorce” or “electronic divorce” representation.
-Consultations can be accomplished by telephone, e-mail or video-chat.
+Same-day consultations can be accomplished by telephone, e-mail or video-chat.
 Paperwork and forms can be sent to the client traditional mail, e-mail or fax.
 Contact us now at (631) 600-3295 to speak to your Suffolk County uncontested divorce lawyer or submit your information through our divorce intake form.